 The dilutive effect of stock options considers the number of shares presumed issued without consideration, calculated as the difference between the number of shares deemed to have been issued (by assuming the outstanding stock option grants are exercised) and the number of shares that would have been issued at the average market price for the year (the number of shares that would have been issued using the issuance proceeds, using the average market price of the Company's common shares for the year).
-Following the change in company structure (Note 27), the stock option plan was transferred to iA Financial Corporation.
-In 2018, an average of 150,368 antidilutive stock options were excluded from the calculation.
+In 2019, an average of 39,522 antidilutive stock options (150,368 in 2018) were excluded from the calculation.

-2018 Net income attributed to common shareholders 613 Weighted average number of outstanding shares (in millions of units) 109 Add: dilutive effect of stock options granted and outstanding (in millions of units) 1 Weighted average number of outstanding shares on a diluted basis (in millions of units) 110 Diluted earnings per share (in dollars) 5.59
+2019 2018 Net income attributed to common shareholders 687 613 Weighted average number of outstanding shares (in millions of units) 107 109 Add: dilutive effect of stock options granted and outstanding (in millions of units) 1 Weighted average number of outstanding shares on a diluted basis (in millions of units) 107 110 Diluted earnings per share (in dollars) 6.40 5.59